atifrahman/HAWK/README.md

 SRR3050847	U	Control
 ```

-Copy the scripts 'runHawk' and 'runAbyss' into the folder and run
+Copy the scripts 'runHawk' and 'runAbyss' (from the supplements directory) into the folder and run

 ```
 ./runHawk